 JWSC 20001-20002-20003.
-Jewish History and Society I, II, III. (=JWSG 30001-30002-30003, NEHC 20401-20402-20403/30401-30402-3040) Taking these courses in sequence is not required.
+Jewish History and Society: Between Text and Practice I, II, III.
+Taking these courses in sequence is not required.
 This sequence meets the general education requirement in civilization studies.
 This sequence surveys Jewish history and society from the era of the ancient Israelites until the present day.
 Students explore the ancient, medieval, and modern phases of Jewish culture(s) by means of documents and artifacts that illuminate the rhythms of daily life in changing economic, social, and political contexts.
-This sequence is offered in alternate years.
+Texts in English.
 Autumn, Winter, Spring.